Reporting Guide

 Do report

-• Effect sizes with confidence intervals
+• Effect sizes in SD units (the simulator's outcome scale) with multiplicity-adjusted (Bonferroni) confidence intervals

 • Sample sizes after exclusions and weighting

-• Clear practical interpretation of effect magnitudes
+• Clear practical interpretation of effect sizes

-• Subgroup sizes and effect magnifications
+• Subgroup sizes and subgroup estimates for graphed policy trees

 • Target trial framework and causal question